econokeith/cython_vagrant_box/README.md

 I got tired of dealing with osx/gcc problems and made this box.
 Still testing it, but it downloads the main packages I use and automatically loads them into ipython notebook whenever I open a new notebook.
 IPython config files are in the /vagrant/ shared folder and symlinked to the ones on the box.
 So, you can edit there.

-Installs: Ubantu, Numpy, Scipy, Cython, IPython Notebook, etc. See bootstrap.sh for complete list
+Installs: Ubuntu, Numpy, Scipy, Cython, IPython Notebook, etc. See bootstrap.sh for complete list

 ##To build this box
 ###(assuming vagrant is already installed):